 At Issue: San Diego’s Above-Market Water Purchase

 A key issue and motivation for SDCWA’s lawsuits is SDCWA’s agreement to purchase conserved water from the Imperial Irrigation District (IID).
-SDCWA chose to pay more for IID water than it would for Metropolitan’s supplies to achieve a degree of water independence and additional reliability.
+SDCWA chose to pay more for IID water than it would for Metropolitan’s water, supposedly to achieve a degree of water independence and additional reliability.
 However, SDCWA has no pipeline network to transport this water from IID to San Diego County – although it could have and still can choose to construct one – so it currently can only use Metropolitan’s facilities.
-Metropolitan subsequently agreed to accommodate SDCWA’s request to transport the IID water at a set price that SDCWA proposed based on Metropolitan’s rates.
+Metropolitan subsequently agreed to accommodate SDCWA’s request to exchange the IID water for Metropolitan water, at a set price that SDCWA proposed based on Metropolitan’s rates.
 While the IID water comes from the Colorado River Aqueduct, the water that Metropolitan delivers to SDCWA in its place has less salinity and is a blend of both Colorado River and Northern California water.
 SDCWA’s lawsuit now seeks to change the agreed price for the exchange water, by arguing that Metropolitan’s rates are unlawful.
 SDCWA’s lawsuits seek to shift SDCWA’s agreed cost for the exchange water to consumers in Los Angeles, Orange, Ventura, Riverside and San Bernardino counties.
 This cost would be tens of millions of dollars.
 SDCWA claims the cost would be well over $1 billion.
 Consumers in those areas are not inclined to pay for SDCWA’s business decision to pay more to purchase and exchange IID water.

 Transporting Water: The Primary Cost